Science concepts: torque, Newton’s 3rd law of motion

 At the moment of impact, we can treat the swinging motion of the opponent’s stick as a linear force.
 So we have a situation like the following:

-‘d’ is the distance from the impact force, F, to your hand,
+‘d’ is the distance from the impact force, F, to your hand, which is the thing providing the counter torque to prevent your block from collapsing |

 The physic principle at work here is simple.
 The torque that your hand needs to provide to prevent the strike from collapsing is t = Fd.
 So, the greater the incoming force, the more torque you need to provide…no surprise there.
 And the greater the distance from your hand, the more torque you need to provide.
 So, the physics says to block as close to the hand as possible to minimize the torque necessary to complete the block.
 Now, for anyone who has done any amount of stick fighting knows just how unpleasant getting hit on the hand is (indeed there are plenty of people, myself included, that will actually aim for the hand).
 So, the physics have to weigh in against the psychological desire to avoid impact against the hand.